reiinakano/reiinakano.github.io/draft-solving-probability.md

 Powerful stuff. `parse_expr` can handle all kinds of operations, and is more than enough for solving intermediate steps for simple probability questions.

-To see how we can integrate our symbolic solver with a neural network, consider how a transformer-based seq2seq decoder generates each character of the output.
+How do we integrate our symbolic solver with a neural network?
+Consider how a transformer-based seq2seq decoder generates each character of the output.
 If you're unfamiliar with transformers or need a review, check out this excellent article from Jay Alammar, [The Illustrated Transformer][illustrated_transformer].

 During decoding, the decoder outputs a single character per time step.
 At each time step, the decoder takes two inputs:

 1. The output vector from the encoder, which encodes the input question.
 This is used to condition the decoder for all time steps.
-2. The decoder *output so far*. e.g. if the decoder output up to the current time step is `2 + 2 = `, this is fed back to the decoder as an input for the next time step and used to predict the next character (perhaps a `4`).
+2. The decoder *output so far*. e.g. if the decoder output up to the current time step is `2 + 2 = `, this is fed back to the decoder as an input for predicting the next character (perhaps a `4`).

-This gives us a very natural way to integrate our SymPy calculator into the decoding process of a transformer.
-Intermediate steps are valid SymPy expressions, so we can use the following decoding process:
+This gives us a very natural way to integrate our SymPy calculator into the decoding process of a transformer:
 1. Decode as normal, while waiting for an `=` sign.
 2. After decoding an `=` sign, take the last expression before the `=` sign, and run it through `parse_expr`.
-3. `parse_expr`'s string output is appended to the decoder's "output so far", after which it is treated by the decoder as any other previous output token.
-This means that the decoder will use the calculator's output to predict the rest of the characters.
+3. `parse_expr`'s string output is appended to the decoder's "output so far".
+This means it is treated by the decoder as any other previous output token, and will be used to predict the rest of the characters.
 4. Repeat steps 1-3 until the end-of-sentence symbol is predicted.

 The animation below illustrates the decoding process.